linz/postgresql-dbpatch/README.md

 Dependencies
 ------------
-The `dbpatch` data type has no dependencies other than PostgreSQL.
+The `dbpatch` extension has no dependencies other than PostgreSQL and PL/PgSQL

-Copyright and License
+License
 ---------------------

-Copyright (c) 2016 jpalmer@linz.govt.nz.
+This project is under 3-clause BSD License, except where otherwise specified.
+See the LICENSE file for more details.